 A guide to shared ownership in Gloucester27th January 2016

 Who is eligible for shared ownership property in Gloucester?

 The scheme is intended for people who cannot afford to buy a suitable home in any other way.
 It is provided through “HomeBuy agents”, who will decide if you can buy a home this way.
 HomeBuy agents are housing associations that have been authorised to run schemes for people who have difficulty buying a home.

-You can only buy a home through shared ownership if:
+You can only buy a home through shared ownership in Gloucester if: